sheronjay/supply-chain-management-sys/README.md

 - Start an Adminer container for database management, accessible at `http://localhost:8080`.

-### 4. Run the Frontend Application
+### 4. Run the Development Servers

-Start the Vite development server to run the React application.
+Start both the backend API and the Vite development server with a single command from the project root:

 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173` (or another port if 5173 is in use).
+This uses [`concurrently`](https://www.npmjs.com/package/concurrently) to run:
+- `npm run dev --prefix backend` (Express API, defaults to `http://localhost:3000`)
+- `npm run dev --prefix frontend` (React app, defaults to `http://localhost:5173`)

+The frontend will automatically proxy API requests to the backend when both are running.

 ## Database Management